YCChenVictor/blog-frontend/_posts/Interest_Topic/life/1993-09-01-How-to-live-life.md

 ## Introduction

-I never thought it is a problem until I am making 1 million NTD a year.
-Before it happens, I am always trying to make more because I need resources to do what I want to do.
+It is a problem until I am making 1 million NTD a year because I now have enough resources.

 ## Why?